Applications for the 2022-2023 NLP cohort are now CLOSED. Please check back summer of 2023 for next year’s application.

-- Overall commitment: Two, three-hour meetings per month for six months, for a total of 12 meetings, connecting with community leaders throughout the program year, homework in between sessions, and a storytelling project at the end of the program in response to these three questions: Who am I?
+- Overall commitment: Seven mandatory Saturday meetings (totaling 21 hours), 10 optional study group sessions (totaling 20 hours), 1:1 with NLP staff or partner (minimum 2 hours), homework in between sessions (totaling 14 hours), and a storytelling project at the end of the program in response to these three questions: Who am I?
 Where do I come from?
-What is my place here?
-(Thank you Dr. Asa Hiliard!)
+What am I learning about my place here?
+(Thank you Dr. Asa Hilliard!)

 - Stipend: Participants are given a $500 stipend to honor their time and commitment to the program.
 Half the stipend is given at the beginning, and half (prorated based on attendance) is given at the end of the program.

 Our program is open to applicants who are both early and seasoned in their leadership journey.
 At NLP, we are more interested in learning about your passions and commitment to shape change in community than popularity, degrees or accolades.
 Everyone has something to learn and share from and with one another.